 Image at the opening ceremony of the teaching class held in Nam Dong district.

-According to the Vietnam National Institute of Culture and Arts in Hue, the grave abandonment ceremony is a very important ritual in the life cycle of a person, contributing to creating the unique cultural identity values of the Co Tu people in the picture of ethnic minorities in the Central Highlands as well as the whole country.
+The Vietnam National Institute of Culture and Arts in Hue said that the grave abandonment ceremony is a very important ritual in the cycle of human life, contributing to creating the unique cultural identity values of the Co Tu people in the picture of ethnic minorities in the Central Highlands as well as the whole country.

-The training class was held on this occasion with the aim of restoring, preserving and transmitting techniques of sculpture, techniques of carving decorative patterns on tombs; performing arts of dances, folk songs, musical instruments associated with the practice of grave abandonment rituals. tradition of the Co Tu people.
+The training class is held on this occasion with the aim of restoring, preserving and transmitting techniques of sculpture, techniques of carving decorative patterns on tombs; performing arts of dances, folk songs, musical instruments associated with the practice of grave abandonment rituals. traditions of the Co Tu people

-Accordingly, at the training sessions, the village elders and prestigious Co Tu artisans will directly teach and instruct the younger generation of students, who are members of the village communities in Nam Dong, about the unique folk art heritage of their people.
-After the training session, the artisans, village elders and students of the training session will be the core players in creating vitality for the model of "Preserving the traditional village of the Co Tu ethnic group" being built in Doi village, Thuong Lo commune, Nam Dong district.
+Accordingly, at the training sessions, the village elders and prestigious Co Tu artisans will directly teach and instruct the younger generation of students, who are members of the village communities in Nam Dong, about the unique folk art heritage of sculpture and performance of their people.
+After the training session, the artisans, village elders and students of the training session will be the core members who play a vital role in creating vitality for the model of "Preserving the traditional village of the Co Tu ethnic group" being built in Doi village, Thuong Lo commune, Nam Dong district.

-The Vietnam National Institute of Culture and Arts in Hue said that in the current context, this teaching class is very important, because many heritages are changing rapidly, many traditional arts are fading away in the face of strong development trends in many areas of life.
+The Vietnam National Institute of Culture and Arts in Hue said that in the current context, this teaching class is very important, because many heritages are changing rapidly, many traditional arts are being lost in the face of strong development trends in many areas of life.

-This is considered a specific solution, a practical action to contribute to preserving, transmitting, conserving and promoting folk sculpture and performance art, one of the typical intangible cultural values of the Co Tu people.
+This is considered a specific solution, a practical action to contribute to preserving, transmitting, conserving and promoting folk sculpture and performing arts, one of the typical intangible cultural values of the Co Tu people.

 Source: https://toquoc.vn/truyen-day-nghe-thuat-dieu-khac-va-dien-xuong-dan-gian-trong-le-bo-ma-cua-dong-bao-co-tu-20241129135830634.htm